 On our way to Bath for the weekend, we decided to break up the journey and stop at Stourhead National Trust in Wiltshire.
 Just under an hour from Bath this seemed like the obvious stop and to make the most of our National Trust membership.

 As we were travelling with Lola we made sure there was plenty of space to be able to walk her.
-I didn’t actually realise just how big Stourhead is so we wouldn’t be short of dog friendly places to wander.
+I didn’t actually realise just how big the Stourhead estate is so we wouldn’t be short of dog friendly places to wander.

-We were able to walk with Lola right up to the front of the house using the paths, and then we discovered some woodland just to the side of the house which was perfect dog walking time whilst the house was visited by everyone else.
+We were able to walk with Lola right up to the front of Stourhead house using the paths, and then we discovered some woodland just to the side of the house which was perfect dog walking time whilst the house was visited by everyone else.

 Dogs are welcome in the gardens at certain times of the year after 3pm or 4pm in the afternoon.
 Even without being able to take Lola into the gardens when we visited, you can still access some of it from the road side anyway without actually going into the gardens themselves.